 A Graduate Certificate in Software Architecture* is available for engineers ready to develop the skills necessary to face the increasingly complex future in architecting systems, systems of systems and software intensive systems.

-Our department is also home to the USC Viterbi Informatics Program, which jointly offers an undergraduate degree in Informatics with the Dornsife College of Letters, Arts and Sciences.
-The following graduate degrees are also offered through USC Viterbi or in partnership with other USC schools: Master of Science in Cyber Security Engineering, Master of Science in Data Informatics, Master of Science in Applied Data Science, Master of Science in Communication Data Science, Master of Science in Healthcare Data Science, Master of Science in Public Policy Data Science, and Master of Science in Spatial Data Science.
+Our department is also home to the USC Viterbi Data Science Program, which jointly offers an undergraduate degree in Informatics with the Dornsife College of Letters, Arts and Sciences.
+The following graduate degrees are also offered through USC Viterbi or in partnership with other USC schools: Master of Science in Cyber Security Engineering, Master of Science in Applied Data Science, Master of Science in Communication Data Science, Master of Science in Healthcare Data Science, Master of Science in Public Policy Data Science, and Master of Science in Spatial Data Science.
 Additionally, a Graduate Certificate in Big Data Fundamentals is available to students with non-technical backgrounds.

 The department’s Ph.D. program in Computer Science prepares students for exciting careers in industry and academia.
 Some of our many areas of research include artificial intelligence, computer architecture, computer graphics, computer vision, databases, game design and development, machine learning, multimedia, networks, security, robotics, software engineering, and virtual reality.